|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 to the occasion, or skim centimetres above the reservoir to view the waterlife.

 From April to November, Air Adventures fly from the grounds of Château Chailly near Pouilly-en-Auxois.
 This is an impressive starting point to say the least.
 They can carry up to 40 passengers in four balloons, each one carrying ten people.
-You will be in the capable hands of Vincent Dupuis who has been operating in Burgundy for twenty years, and involved with ballooning even longer.
+You will be in the capable hands of Vincent Dupuis who has been operating in Burgundy for thirty years, and involved with ballooning even longer.
 He was twice world airship champion.

 An activity for all ages and the most perfect way to see